abstracta/jmeter-java-dsl/docs/guide/README.md

 Using java code (lambdas) will only work with embedded JMeter engine (no support for saving to JMX and running it in JMeter GUI, or running it with BlazeMeter).
 Use the first option to avoid such limitations.
 :::

-Check [DslIfController](../../jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/controllers/DslIfController.java) for more details.
+Check [DslIfController](../../jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/controllers/DslIfController.java) and [JMeter Component documentation](https://jmeter.apache.org/usermanual/component_reference.html#If_Controller) for more details.

 ### Loops

+#### While Controller

-If at any time you want to execute a given part of a test plan, inside a thread iteration, while a condition is met, then you can use `whileController` like in following example:
+If at any time you want to execute a given part of a test plan, inside a thread iteration, while a condition is met, then you can use `whileController` (internally using [JMeter While Controller](https://jmeter.apache.org/usermanual/component_reference.html#While_Controller)) like in following example:

 ```java
 import static org.assertj.core.api.Assertions.assertThat;